divyesh599/splitwise/README.md

 - **Response Format:**
     ```json
     {
-    "message": "Expense added successfully"  // or details of any errors
+    "message": "Expense split exactly added successfully"  // or details of any errors
     }
     ```